 Marketing involves conversion and most involved in website design really concentrate on presentation.
 Their goal is making it functional and look good.
 It isn’t bad to look attractive, but do not be confused, that isn’t marketing.
 To top it off, even though digital marketing has been around for years, expertise in digital marketing is not widespread.
 And for most businesses, marketing tactics are execution and dissociated for strategy.

 So, it goes back to the notion of “getting more leads” as a strategy.
-Also all a novice can believe that marketing for social media is just making social posts and blog articles is just writing stuff – right?
-WRONG!

 If you are dealing with a marketing agency that cannot offer a comprehensive strategic dimension to the marketing they are providing to you, it’s time to find a new agency – and we can help.